blawlor/zoom-r24-bitwig-controller/README.md

 # Zoom R12/R24 Controller Extension for Bitwig Studio

+## Note: This project is still under development and should be considered alpha quality.

 ## What is it?
 This code allows you to use your Zoom R12/24 (R24) as a control surface for Bitwig Studio (BWS)